LandonSchropp/caret/README.md

 # Caret

 *Caret* is a small jQuery plugin that gets and sets the caret position for an HTML element.
+It uses the same caret position regarless of platform or browser.

 *Caret* may be used as follows: